COVID-19 medicines can help people who are at risk of becoming very sick with COVID-19.

 These medicines are free for eligible people with COVID-19 within five days of their symptoms starting.
 If eligible, you may be able to get a prescription from your usual healthcare provider, or the medicine may be supplied without a prescription from some pharmacies.

-People with a high risk of severe illness from COVID-19 are eligible for treatment with COVID-19 medicines.
+People with a high risk of severe illness from COVID-19 may be eligible for treatment with COVID-19 antiviral medicines.

 - have symptoms and have tested positive for COVID-19 or